erdtch/yolo_trainer_with_python/README.md

 Let's create label and bounding box files from your CSV file.
 Which you have to set the columns into the format

-    [filename, class, label, x, y, width, height]
+    [filename, class_label, x, y, width, height]

 Note

     - filename column is in format "image01.jpg" (image name only !) and all images are in labels folder.
     - x, y, width, height are in range [0,1] .
-    - class is in integer.
+    - class_label is in integer.
     - 1 image can have more than 1 bounding box and class.

 Then, run

         python create_label_from_csv.py

 It will create 'image_name.txt' file which contain class(es) and bounding box(es) of each image.
+All label_files are in folder "labels".

 Now, we need to split training samples and test samples. we will create from runing